 I often consulted in teamwork with designers and creatives in film production.
 I have offered my services as visual effects supervisor on these films following a career during which I have also founded and successfully managed several of Italy's leading post-production facilities.
 A pioneer in intermediate digital film techniques, I have been involved in early d-cinema trials, innovative digital film restoration techniques, d-cinema mastering, digital 3d film shooting and post-production, and advanced digital lab techniques.

 I have long believed in disseminating knowledge and know-how to my colleagues in order to create new benchmarks for myself, and I have often recounted my experiences, starting with helping to de-mystify various digital processes to the often very attentive and packed audience of "Cinecittà Tuesdays".
 I have also specified, supervised, trained others and helped refine the technicalities, workflow and creative aspects of the Digital Intermediate (DI) mastering processes in general.

 Over the last decade I have been a supervisor of native 3D during filming, and have learned how to use the relevant post production equipment.
-Recently, together with Mike Connor, we designed and set up the 8K Mobile Digital Lab, and for which I am now CEO of operations.
+Recently, together with Mike Connor, we designed and set up the Mobile Digital Lab.

 Of course, none of these various tasks that I have set myself and have made up my career would have been anything without the Italian family that my wife Bettina and my two sons Alexander and Sebastian have represented for me.
 I was able, from time to time, to have them on film sets for a few days, so I could show them what I was doing, but I certainly realised that I had been too far away and too long during their formative years.
 In spite of this, both Sebastian and Alexander thank me for the help I have given them over the years, and I am happy that they live their lives independently of mine and Bettina's.